big-mond/NoteIt-Web-App/README.md

 # NoteIt-Web-App
-A blog like website created with Python, HTML, Flask, and Bootstrap 5.
+A blog like website created with HTML, Bootstrap 5, Python, and Flask .